rbhatia17/Lab4/README.md

 # Lab4 Argument Framework

-# CLAIM Prospective Students should pursue MS in information Systems from Santa Clara University
+# CLAIM: Prospective Students should pursue MS in information Systems from Santa Clara University

 I started from the Data Extraction to what is the data i get about MSIS program for Santa Clara University(SCU).
 The first data i found was rankings for MSIS program in California and i found that SCU comes in top 30 schools for this program.
 I liked the data and went ahead with my visualization but once i made a bar chart i felt if i look for the first time its giving an another image then what i expected of my viusalization.
 As rankings should be more in a table form then a visualization.